Roll the dice & look before you leap: Going beyond the creative limits of next-token prediction: Open-ended algorithmic tasks two types of creativity

 \textbf{Coherence:} Each task is defined by a boolean coherence function $\coherence: \vocab^{\seqlen} \mapsto \{\true , \false \}$ which is true only on the support i.e., $\support(\distr) = \{ \seq \in \vocab^\seqlen | \; \coherence(\seq) \}$.
 The exact form of $\coherence$ will be defined in each algorithmic task but broadly, we are interested in scenarios where determining coherence requires a global understanding of the whole string.
 This is inspired by the fact that a wordplay must have a preplanned punchline connecting what comes before, or a word problem must be solvable.
 We can think of $\distr$ to be a simple uniform distribution over all coherent strings.

 \textbf{Algorithmic creativity:} Upon witnessing a finite set of examples, the model must learn to generate only strings that are (a) coherent, (b) original (not memorized) and (c) diverse (covers the whole support).
 An exact quantification of this is computationally expensive in our tasks.
 Instead, we approximate it by sampling a set $T$ of many independent generations from the model and computing the fraction of $T$ that is original, coherent and unique.
 Let the boolean $\mem_S(\seq)$ denote whether an example $\seq$ is from the training set $S$ and let the integer function $\unique(X)$ denote the number of unique examples in a set $X$.
 (The exact definitions of these quantities vary by tasks, as we will see).
 Then, we define our (empirical) algorithmic creativity metric:

-Our setup models an in-distribution form of novelty as it offers a rigorous and tractable way to study the problem.
-Admittedly though, this is a far simpler form of novelty than what is expected in real-world tasks.
-Nevertheless, even this simple setting will help us appreciate the limits of current language models.
+Admittedly, we are looking at a simple form of novelty that is in-distribution.
+This notion, while simple, finds its relevance in applications like modeling proteins and genomes.
+We will also see that this notion is non-trivial enough to demarcate the limits of language models.